DenefLab/Computational-boot-camp/docs/source/FullMetagenomicsRun.rst

 Have tips of where to compress and move outputs.
 And show how to work with multiple assemblies and bins sets.
 It will also have notes on what to be thinking about as you move through each step.

+To use the pipeline simply module load singularity and conda activate /nfs/turbo/lsa-dudelabs/conda_envs/miniconda/envs/metaG_pipeline/

 1. Create your working directory
 ----------------------------------
 This is the root of your project.
 Here you will create directories for each analysis you perform.
 This makes